 Here are some pros and cons of the Tuft and Needle mattresses

-- Great reviews on Amazon.
-At the time of writing this, Tuft and Needle has has a 4.5/5 star rating on Amazon with over 2300 reviews.
-The people that own this mattress are very happy with it.
+- Good reviews on Amazon.
+At the time of writing this, Tuft and Needle has has a 4.3/5 star rating on Amazon with almost 10,000 reviews.
+The people that own this mattress are happy with it.

 - Free trial.
 They make the return process easy, so in this respect, it’s a low-risk purchase.
 (Note: If you buy through Amazon, you use the Amazon free trial.
 To get the full T&N free trial, buy from their website.)